WormBase/wormbase_rest/platforms/cassandra/README.md

 * 1:n relationships are in sets
 * evidence on the 1:n relationships is modelled as key:value maps

-* shmace2planb.pl converts from ACeDB to CSQL
+* shmace2planb.pl converts from ACeDB to CQL3
 * planBschema.csql is the schema used
 * planb_tests.py is the testset